bhumijgupta/huffman-compression-library/README.md

 ```

-If no `sourcefile` is given, source file is considered as `sample/newfile.txt`

 ## Performance Comparison

 The `newfile.txt` is populated using lorem ipsum data from [lipsum.com](https://www.lipsum.com/) and the following data is noticed after executing `main.cpp`.